OfficialLachkid/Portfolio-Valentijn/Docs/Truck_Planner.md

 # Why We Built This App

 I built this application with a clear purpose: to help a business transition into a modern, digital way of working.
 For many companies that rely on logistics, daily planning often involves paper maps, magnets and handwritten routes.
-Over time this becomes unmanageable, unclear for employees and nearly impossible to scale.
+Over time this becomes unmanageable, unclear for employees and nearly impossible to scale whilst relying on a single employee.
 This app is designed to solve that problem.

 ## Modernizing Daily Planning

 Instead of drawing routes manually on a physical map, the entire workflow is now placed in an online environment.
 Every truck, route and order is visible for all employees.
 I can plan ahead, verify orders and adjust schedules from anywhere — even from home on the couch.
 New orders appear directly inside the system, ready to be scheduled instantly.

 The goal is simple: create clarity, efficiency and future‑proof planning without relying on one person to draw and track everything manually.
 In a growing company this is no longer sustainable.
-The need for overview is essential, and this system provides exactly that.
+The need for overview is essential, not only for that single employee, but for coworkers as well.
+To tackle the issues surrounding this problem, a prototype was made to visualize the efficienty of converting to a digital overview area.

 ## Order Placement Inside the Truck

 An important feature of this application is the ability to place orders directly into the layout of a truck.
 Each slot represents pallet‑space, and I can decide how many pallets an order consumes.
 Orders can be assigned to a specific location inside the truck which gives complete visual insight into available space.

 Multiple trips can be created per truck per day, enabling efficient scheduling for drivers who perform several deliveries during one shift.
-If more capacity is required, I can simply add another trip with a single action.
+If more capacity is required, I can simply add another trip with a single action (and delete one of course if necessary).

 <div style="display: flex; gap: 50px;">
   <img src="Images/Experiments/Truck_Planner/Detailed_Truck_Overview.png" style="width: 30%;" />